DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 | edge_ids | list | no | List of edge IDs of the edges that the path consists of.
 Note that the first and last edge may not exist in the graph as they can be virtual/temporary edges between O/D location and the nearest "real" vertex.
 Hence, the first and last edge of the path are included as separate properties (objects) as described below. |
 | edge_first_props | object | no | Object containing the following properties of the first edge: id, length, aqi (?), coords, coords_wgs & noises (noises object as defined above). |
 | edge_last_props | object | no | Object containing the following properties of the last edge: id, length, aqi (?), coords, coords_wgs & noises (noises object as defined above). |

-## Exceptions
-- Successful routing requests return route data and status code `200`
-- Possible status codes for unsuccessful requests are `400`, `404`, `500` and `503`
-- All routing errors and their status codes are defined in [src/gp_server/app/constants.py](../src/gp_server/app/constants.py)
-- In the case of an routing error, the error message is included in the property `error_key` of the response

 ## Example Path_FC
 ```yaml